fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 pick 9480b3d Message for commit #2
 pick 5c67e61 Message for commit #3

-Change 'pick' to ‘fixup’ to condense commits, say if #2 was just a small fix to #1 pick 33d5b7a Message for commit #1 fixup 9480b3d Message for commit #2 pick 5c67e61 Message for commit #3
+# change 'pick' to ‘fixup’ to condense commits, say if #2 was just a small fix to #1
+pick 33d5b7a Message for commit #1
+fixup 9480b3d Message for commit #2
+pick 5c67e61 Message for commit #3